 Activity (Movement or Work) – Play and Montessori work help children get familiar with social cues, learn what’s appropriate and what’s not, help them to become masters of their own body.
-It gives them the joy of concentration and self-fulfillment.
+It gives them the joy of concentration and self-fulfilment.

 Abstraction and Imagination – Children should be free to express their feelings and emotions through imaginative play, art experiences, drawing.

-Concentration – Repetition – Self Perfection – It takes time and practice to achieve prominent result.
+Concentration – Repetition – Self Perfection – It takes time and practice to achieve a prominent result.
 We can reinforce mature emotional response in various situations and be a positive role model in their lives.
-We have to prepare demonstrate it over and over again and help children to adopt these behaviours in future.
+We have to prepare to demonstrate it over and over again and help children to adopt these behaviours in future.

 Exactness and Precision – Children trust that we will be consistent with our demands.

 I’ve created this printable reminder – a part of what Mario Montessori called human tendencies – elements children need to develop, thrive and be successful.
-You can download printable version from my Subscriber Only page.
+You can download the printable version from my Subscriber Only page.
 Join Montessori Nature list and receive access to all freebies.